pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 A Node Plugin MUST implement this RPC call.
 This RPC is a reverse operation of `NodePrepareResource`.
 This RPC MUST undo the work by the corresponding `NodePrepareResource`.
-This RPC SHALL be called by the CO at least once for each successful `NodePrepareResource`.
+This RPC SHALL be called by kubelet at least once for each successful `NodePrepareResource`.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource is being used.

 This RPC is called by kubelet when the Pod using the resource is being deleted.

 This operation MUST be idempotent.
-If this RPC failed, or the CO does not know if it failed or not, it can choose to call `NodeUnprepareResource` again.
+If this RPC failed, or kubelet does not know if it failed or not, it can choose to call `NodeUnprepareResource` again.